Criminal investigation launched into car fire that left two children dead

 In a short statement, Mr Dermody described Thelma as “warm, happy and vibrant”.
 The school reopened on Monday.

+Gardai are appealing for anyone who was in the Lacken area on Friday between 2pm and 4pm and has any video footage to make it available to the investigation team.

-Gardai have urged anyone with information to contact Mullingar Garda station on 044 9384000, or contact the Garda confidential line on 1800 666 111 or any Garda station.
+Officers also urged anyone with information to contact Mullingar Garda Station on 044 9384000, or contact the Garda confidential line on 1800 666111 or any Garda station.

+Milford has been blighted by a foul odour from the wastewater treatment plant and (inset) Michael McBride and Councillor Liam Blaney.

 Subscribe or register today to discover more from DonegalLive.ie